SUSEdoc/susedoc.github.io/README.md

 After the changes have been pushed, the GitHub Actions job for this repository *automatically* updates the navigation page.
 That means it updates the `index.html` file.

-### Enabling a Documentation Repository for CI Draft Builds
+### Enabling a documentation repository for CI draft builds

 To initially enable draft builds of documentation with CI within a documentation repository, see the instructions at https://github.com/openSUSE/doc-ci#enabling-github-actions-within-documentation-repositories.